Nocturnal emission: In females

-In 1953, sex researcher Alfred Kinsey found that nearly 40% of the women he interviewed have had one or more nocturnal orgasms or wet dreams.
+In 1953, sex researcher Alfred Kinsey found that nearly 40% of the women he interviewed had had one or more nocturnal orgasms or wet dreams.
 Those who reported experiencing these said that they usually had them several times a year and that they first occurred as early as thirteen, and usually by the age of 21.
 Kinsey defined female nocturnal orgasm as sexual arousal during sleep that awakens one to perceive the experience of orgasm.

 Research published by Barbara L. Wells in the 1986 Journal of Sex Research indicates that as many as 85% of women have experienced nocturnal orgasm by the age of 21.
-This research was based on women waking up with/during orgasm.
+This research was based on women waking up with or during orgasm.

-Studies have found that more males have more frequent spontaneous nocturnal sexual experiences than females.
-Female wet dreams may be more difficult to identify with certainty than male wet dreams because ejaculation is usually associated with male orgasm while vaginal lubrication may not indicate orgasm.
+Studies have found that males typically have more frequent spontaneous nocturnal sexual experiences than females.
+However, female wet dreams may also be more difficult to identify with certainty than male wet dreams because ejaculation is usually associated with male orgasm while vaginal lubrication may not indicate orgasm.

 Cultural views

-There are numerous cultural and religious views on nocturnal emissions.
+Numerous cultural and religious views have been advanced related to nocturnal emissions.
 Below is a limited summary of some perspectives.

-Antiquity

-In ancient Rome, nocturnal emission was recorded by Lucretius in his De Rerum Natura (translated here by William Ellery Leonard):

 Jewish and Samaritan

 Some examples of passages under the Mosaic law of the Hebrew Bible teach that under the law of Moses, a man who had a nocturnal emission incurred ritual defilement (as with any other instance of ejaculation):

 The first of these is part of a passage stating similar regulations about sexual intercourse and menstruation.
 Leviticus 12 makes similar regulations about childbirth.

-A third passage relates more specifically to priests, requiring any "of the offspring of Aaron who has ... a discharge", among other causes of ritual defilement, to abstain from eating holy offerings until after a ritual immersion in a mikveh and until the subsequent night-fall.
+A third passage relates more specifically to priests, requiring any "of the offspring of Aaron who has ... a discharge", among other causes of ritual defilement, to abstain from eating holy offerings until after a ritual immersion in a mikveh and until the subsequent nocturnal emission.

 In Judaism, the Tikkun HaKlali, also known as "The General Remedy", is a set of ten Psalms designed in 1805 by Rebbe Nachman, whose recital is intended to serve as repentance for nocturnal emissions.

 Patristic Christian

-Saint Augustine held that male nocturnal emissions, unlike masturbation, did not pollute the conscience of a man, because they were not voluntary carnal acts, and were therefore not to be considered a sin.
-It is the same with Aquinas, who wrote in the Summa Theologica II-II-154-5: "For there is no one who while sleeping does not regard some of the images formed by his imagination as though they were real, as stated above... ...Wherefore what a man does while he sleeps and is deprived of reason's judgment, is not imputed to him as a sin, as neither are the actions of a maniac or an imbecile."